tf198/plodis/README.rst

 implement queues (IPC, background processing etc), pub/sub (webchat anyone?) and auto-expiring data (output caching) so it stands alone as a package quite happily.

-In theory you should be able to take an application running Plodis and change to Predis_ with only one or two changes - will update when I've tested...
+You can take an application running with Plodis and swap it to Predis_ and a proper Redis_ instance with no changes to your code - both the benchmarks and the unittest suite are run against both.

 .. _Redis: http://redis.io
 .. _Predis: https://github.com/nrk/predis/